 The Troy University Athletics Department is an integral part of the University.
 Its mission is to assure a balance between the desire to win and the desire to facilitate positive growth of student-athletes.
 The Athletics Department will strive to graduate student-athletes who will make significant contributions to society, view their experience in athletics as rewarding and who will be proud alumni and advocates of the University.

-The Troy University Libraries hold a wide variety of resources in multiple formats, including print, multimedia (DVDs, CDs, and streaming video) as well as electronic linkages both on the library network and on the Internet to libraries and information resources worldwide.
+The Troy University Libraries hold a wide variety of resources in multiple formats, including print, multimedia (DVDs, CDs, and streaming video) as well as a vast array of online databases.
 These resources allow the libraries’ staff to ensure that students and faculty have access to the information they need to fulfill their educational and research goals.

-Sponsored Programs (OSP) is responsible for facilitating the activities of faculty and staff in seeking external support for research and creative projects.
-OSP is responsible for assuring that all agency guidelines and University policies are followed.
-Sponsored Programs assists in identifying sources of external funding and assists faculty/administrators in all aspects of securing grants, contracts, cooperative agreements and other types of awards.
+The Office of Sponsored Programs (OSP) is responsible for facilitating the activities of faculty, professional staff and students in seeking external support for research and creative projects.
+OSP is responsible for assuring that agency guidelines and University policies are followed.
+Sponsored Programs assists in identifying sources of external funding and assists faculty, professional staff and students in all aspects of securing grants, contracts, cooperative agreements, and other types of awards.
 OSP maintains funding source databases and can provide sponsor guidelines and application forms.
 OSP can provide advice on funding possibilities, conceptualization of projects, budget preparation, completing applications, proposal editing and review, as well as other aspects of the proposal development.
 In addition, OSP, in consultation with the principal investigator, can assist in negotiating the terms of funded awards.

 In summary, Sponsored Programs serves as a facilitator to aid the principal investigator from project inception to closing of a funded grant or contract.
 OSP strives to serve as a communication link between the University community and outside sponsors - federal, state, and private sector foundations and corporations.
-The goals of OSP are to help faculty and administrators secure funding, to limit the burden of regulations to a minimum, and to ensure programmatic and fiscal accountability for all sponsored programs.
+The goals of OSP are to help faculty, professional staff and students secure funding, to limit the burden of regulations to a minimum, and to ensure programmatic and fiscal accountability for all sponsored programs.